 Built around the theme "You don’t have to be perfect to be a perfect parent," this campaign uses humor to reassure prospective parents that they don’t have to know it all to be a perfect parent, they just need to be there.

-This annual campaign is now in its twelfth year.
+This annual campaign is now in its fourteenth year.

-Learn how to expand the reach the of the campaign by donating media space or requesting a customized ad for local distribution.
+Learn how to expand the reach of the campaign by donating media space or requesting a customized ad for local distribution.